-Desh Sahni, MD, at Capital Brain & Spine in Austin, Texas, is one of only a handful of Texas surgeons trained in both neurosurgery and orthopedic spine surgery.
+Desh Sahni, MD, at Capital Brain & Spine in Austin, Texas, is one of only a handful of Texas surgeons trained in both neurosurgery and spine surgery.
 He is also one of the few spine surgeons in Central Texas who specializes in minimally invasive spine surgery.
 Much of his work is done through incisions that are often one inch or less.
 He uses only the most advanced techniques in microsurgical spinal decompression, computer-guided spinal surgery, and robotic spine surgery.

 Most importantly, he is a skillful surgeon who aspires for perfection in patient outcomes.